-Authored By the Lands Working Group of the Oklahoma Monarch and Pollinator Collaborative
+Authored By the Working Lands Work Group of the Oklahoma Monarch and Pollinator Collaborative

 This document provides recommended Best Management Practices (BMPs) for monarch habitat on Oklahoma rangelands.
 These BMPs were created primarily by combining the most pertinent elements of the following three documents: